azawawi/perl6-electron/README.md

 ## Electron Platform Installation

-Please follow the correct instructions for your platform.
+Please follow the instructions below based on your platform:

-### Linux installation
+### Linux

 - Install nodejs using apt
 ```